demure/dotfiles/README.md

 * Added [GNU Stow] for installing **06MAR2014**
 * Added mutt with multiple accounts, using offlineimap, not-much, and msmtp **25AUG2015**
 * Moved to i3 window manager, and set up a sweet lemonbar **30JAN2016**
+* Got around to updating stow dir to reflect current software. (still needs some work) **16NOV2018**

 ### Plans: ###

-* For tmux, I am still debating to use powerline or not...
-    * One of the annoying issues is that the current beta seems pretty confusing
+* One of these days I need to try zsh

 <BR>
 **PS.** If you happen to have advice, I certainly would be interested in ways to